fabravi/itx-challenge/README.md

 2. Install the dependencies by running `npm install` or `yarn`.
 3. Start the development server by running `npm run start` or `yarn start`.

+## Scripts

+In the project directory, you can run:

+- `npm start` or `yarn start`: Starts the development server using webpack.
+The server will automatically open in your default browser.

+- `npm run prod` or `yarn prod`: Starts the production build on dev server using webpack.
+The server will automatically open in your default browser.

+- `npm run build` or `yarn build`: Builds the application for production to the `dist` folder.

+- `npm run lint` or `yarn lint`: Runs ESLint to check for any linting errors in the codebase.

+- `npm run lint:fix` or `yarn lint:fix`: Runs ESLint and automatically fixes any fixable linting errors in the codebase.

+- `npm run test` or `yarn test`: Runs the Jest test runner on your tests.

+- `npm run e2e` or `yarn e2e`: Runs the end-to-end tests using Playwright.

 ## Tools Used

 - **React**: Used to build the user interfaces of the application.